diyakharb1029/ecoyaan-checkout-flow/README.md

 This allows data to persist while navigating between checkout screens.

-### Component-Based Architecture
+## Component-Based Architecture

-The UI is broken into reusable components such as:
+The UI is split into reusable components such as:

 - `CartItemCard`
 - `OrderSummary`